osamakhalil98/osamakhalil98/README.md

 <br />

 #### I'm a Computer Science graduate from Egypt 👨‍🎓.
-#### I'm currently on a journey to become a Web Developer, I've been learning MERN stack for over a year now and i wish to become a javascript ninja🐱‍👤
+#### I'm currently on a journey to become a Front-end engineer, and i wish to become a javascript ninja🐱‍👤

 <br />